HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The RFI instruction restores the instruction address segment, instruction address offset and the processor status register from the control registers I-IA-SEG, I-IA-OFS and I-STAT.
+The RFI instruction restores the instruction address segment, instruction address offset and the processor status register from the control registers I-PSW-0 and I-PSW-1.

 #### Operation